ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 ### Setting up Zathura on macOS

-Assuming your build succeeded, here is how to set up Zathura on macOS (many steps are similar to those for [setting up Zathura on Linux](#zathura); please excuse any repetition):
+Assuming you successfully *built* Zathura and got D-Bus working (previous section), you can now set up Zathura to work with VimTeX (many steps are similar to those for [setting up Zathura on Linux](#zathura); please excuse any repetition):

 - Install the [`xdotool`](https://github.com/jordansissel/xdotool) program with `brew install xdotool`.
   (VimTeX uses `xdotool` to make forward search work properly; see `:help vimtex-view-zathura` for reference.)